 Automate the Small Stuff

-Some interaction points may have multiple stakeholders, so your TPRM tools must be flexible.
-They must also eradicate information silos by gathering or expanding requirements that automate these interactions.
+Some interactions may have multiple stakeholders, so your TPRM tools must be flexible.
+The tools must also overcome information silos by automating these interactions.

 Find Risk Management Integrations

 For example, in one organization, Reciprocity uncovered a risk to availability (part of the CIA information security triad).
-We mined an accounts receivable system to detect non-performance SLA payments being made by vendors who missed their service level agreements (SLAs).
+We mined an accounts receivable system to detect non-performance payments being made by vendors who missed their service level agreements (SLAs).
 If the vendors repeatedly had to pay credits for missing their SLA targets, it indicated a higher risk that they could not provide consistent and reliable service.
 This was a key metric we tracked to assure availability.

 Important information may be hidden within an area not directly connected to your third-party risk management.
 A secure risk information management program helps you document and manage these connections and relationships.